muncherelli/capitalist/README.md

 # Capitalist Ghost Theme

-A minimal ghost theme for a niche.;
+A minimal ghost theme for a niche.

 &nbsp;